bjatkin/golf-engine/README.md

 in the main.go file.

 # GoLF Demos
 Once you've installed GoLF you can try out some demo games.
-If you not quite ready to start working on your own game but want to see what the GoLF engine can do you can find a few demo projects [here](https://github.com/bjatkin/golf-examples)
+If your not quite ready to start working on your own game, but want to see what the GoLF engine can do you can find a few demo projects [here](https://github.com/bjatkin/golf-examples)

 # Developing your game
 Once you have your first GoLF project up and running development is easy.
 Just write regular go code using the GoLF api.